rnascunha/xerock_web/README.md

 * and a port.

 You can optionally give a name to the server at the first field.
 Also, any previously successfull connection will be stored and listed.
-The auto-connect checkbox, if checked, will make the interface try to connect automatically next access.
+The auto-connect checkbox, if checked, will make the *interface* try to connect automatically next access.

 #### Servers

-The **Servers** section you can access all the *daemon* you are connected.
+At **Servers** section you can access all the *daemon* you are connected.
 At any servers you can:

 * Select/unselect auto-connect option;